Under any circumstances you can append

 All commands also accept the following optional options:

-By default ARC CLI will use an insecure, plain text method to authenticate itself with Akeeba Backup / Akeeba Solo.
+By default Remote CLI will use an insecure, plain text method to authenticate itself with Akeeba Backup / Akeeba Solo.
 If your site does not use HTTPS this may pose a security risk.
 Fortunately, Akeeba Backup / Akeeba Solo implements its own cryptography for cases like this.
 This option tells ARC CLI which kind of cryptography to use.
 The available options are:

 RAW The default.
 No encryption takes place.
 Only use with HTTPS sites.